Sikang-Hu/Notes/LeetCode/basic.md

 ## Q62 Unique Path

-While this problem can be down by dynamic programming, it is actually a combinatorial problem: pick h going downs from h+v steps(h = m - 1, v = n - 1).
+While this problem can be done by dynamic programming, it is actually a combinatorial problem: pick h going downs from h+v steps(h = m - 1, v = n - 1).

 ## Negative Modulos in Java